 Should you get a fixed-rate or adjustable-rate mortgage?

 What it means: A fixed-rate mortgage is issued with an interest rate that stays the same over the life of your loan.
-This also means that your monthly mortgage payment stays the same over the life of your loan.
+This also means your monthly mortgage payment stays the same over the life of your loan.

 With an adjustable-rate mortgage (also known as an “ARM”), the interest rate is fixed for a certain number of years, but then will fluctuate—rising or falling as interest rates rise or fall—for the remaining term of the loan.
-For example, a “7/1 ARM” would be a mortgage that has a fixed rate for the first 7 years, after which point the interest rate on the loan may adjust 1 time per year.
+For example, a “7/1 ARM” would be a mortgage that has a fixed rate for the first 7 years, after which point the interest rate on the loan may adjust one time per year.
 (There may also be a limit on how much the interest rate may adjust each year, and how high it may go over the life of the loan.)

 Should you get a 15-year or 30-year mortgage?